Insight - No sign of peace for Turkey's Kurds after Erdogan victory

 Some 1.3 million people in 17 towns and cities have been affected by 52 curfews so far, according to official figures.

-Up to 200,000 people are displaced by the fighting, the pro-Kurdish HDP party says.
+Up to 200,000 people are displaced by the fighting, the People's Democratic Party, which has Kurdish roots, says.
 In Silvan, 11,000 people fled, said Mayor Kerem Canpolaten.

 He took office after his predecessor became one of two dozen mayors jailed for "undermining state unity" for backing calls for Kurdish autonomy.
 The new mayor himself spent a decade in jail, beginning in 1992 at age 16, on terrorism charges during an earlier phase of the insurgency.